Orphan Train: Organizations

-The Orphan Train Heritage Society of America, Inc. founded in 1986 in Springdale, AR preserves the history of the orphan train era.
-The National Orphan Train Complex in Concordia, KS is a museum and research center dedicated to the Orphan Train Movement, the various institutions that participated, and the children and agents who rode the trains.
+The Orphan Train Heritage Society of America, Inc. founded in 1986 in Springdale, Arkansas preserves the history of the orphan train era.
+The National Orphan Train Complex in Concordia, Kansas, is a museum and research center dedicated to the Orphan Train Movement, the various institutions that participated, and the children and agents who rode the trains.
 The museum is located at the restored Union Pacific Railroad Depot in Concordia which is listed on the National Register of Historic Places.
 The Complex maintains an archive of riders' stories and houses a research facility.
 Services offered by the museum include rider research, educational material, and a collection of photos and other memorabilia.

 The Louisiana Orphan Train Museum was founded in 2009 in a restored Union Pacific freight depot housed within Le Vieux Village Heritage Park in Opelousas, Louisiana.
 The museum has a collection of original documents, clothing, and photographs of orphan train riders as both children and adults.
 It focuses particularly on how the riders assimilated into the South Louisiana community, as the majority were legally adopted into their foster families.
 The museum is also the seat for the Louisiana Orphan Train Society.
 Founded in 1990 and chartered in 2003, this society staffs the volunteer-run museum, conducts historical outreach, researches the stories of riders, and hosts a large annual event akin to a family reunion.